Korean Air Lines Flight 007: Shoot-down

 In 1983, Cold War tensions between the United States and the Soviet Union had escalated to a level not seen since the Cuban Missile Crisis because of several factors.
 These included the United States' Strategic Defense Initiative, its planned deployment of the Pershing II weapon system in Europe in March and April, and FleetEx '83-1, the largest naval exercise held to date in the North Pacific.
-The military hierarchy of the Soviet Union (particularly the old guard led by Soviet General Secretary Yuri Andropov and Minister of Defence Dmitry Ustinov) viewed these actions as bellicose and destabilizing; they were deeply suspicious of U.S. President Ronald Reagan's intentions and openly fearful he was planning a pre-emptive nuclear strike against the Soviet Union.
+The military hierarchy of the Soviet Union (particularly the old guard led by Soviet general secretary Yuri Andropov and Minister of Defence Dmitry Ustinov) viewed these actions as bellicose and destabilizing; they were deeply suspicious of U.S. president Ronald Reagan's intentions and openly fearful he was planning a pre-emptive nuclear strike against the Soviet Union.
 These fears culminated in RYAN, the code name for a secret intelligence-gathering program initiated by Andropov to detect a potential nuclear sneak attack which he believed Reagan was plotting.

-Aircraft from and repeatedly overflew Soviet military installations in the Kuril Islands during FleetEx '83 naval exercise (29 March to 17 April 1983), resulting in the dismissal or reprimanding of Soviet military officials who had been unable to shoot them down.
+Aircraft from and repeatedly overflew Soviet military installations in the Kuril Islands during FleetEx '83 naval exercise (March 29 to April 17, 1983), resulting in the dismissal or reprimanding of Soviet military officials who had been unable to shoot them down.
 On the Soviet side, RYAN was expanded.
 Lastly, there was a heightened alert around the Kamchatka Peninsula at the time that KAL 007 was in the vicinity, because of a Soviet missile test at the Kura Missile Test Range that was scheduled for the same day.
 A United States Air Force Boeing RC-135 reconnaissance aircraft flying in the area was monitoring the missile test off the peninsula.

 At 15:51 UTC, according to Soviet sources, KAL 007 entered the restricted airspace of the Kamchatka Peninsula.
 The buffer zone extended 200 km from Kamchatka's coast and is known as a flight information region (FIR).
 The 100 km radius of the buffer zone nearest to Soviet territory had the additional designation of prohibited airspace.
 When KAL 007 was about 130 km from the Kamchatka coast, four MiG-23 fighters were scrambled to intercept the Boeing 747.

 Significant command and control problems were experienced trying to vector the fast military jets onto the 747 before they ran out of fuel.
 In addition, the pursuit was made more difficult, according to Soviet Air Force Captain Aleksandr Zuyev, who defected to the West in 1989, because, ten days before, Arctic gales had knocked out the key warning radar on the Kamchatka Peninsula.
 Furthermore, he stated that local officials responsible for repairing the radar lied to Moscow, falsely reporting that they had successfully fixed the radar.
 Had this radar been operational, it would have enabled an intercept of the stray airliner roughly two hours earlier with plenty of time for proper identification as a civilian aircraft.
 Instead, the unidentified jetliner crossed over the Kamchatka Peninsula back into international airspace over the Sea of Okhotsk without being intercepted.
 In his explanation to 60 Minutes, Zuyev stated: "Some people lied to Moscow, trying to save their ass."